v-corra/TheLibrarianFromAlexandria/README.md

 ---

-## 🧾 [Section 5] Conclusions
+## 🧾 Conclusions

 The model demonstrates the feasibility of using deep learning techniques to classify historical fonts with strong generalization across diverse document structures.
 The data augmentation techniques were pivotal in compensating for the relatively small dataset.

 ---

 ### 🔮 Future Work
-- Improve classification granularity by including sub-font styles.
-- Incorporate OCR for text-line segmentation prior to classification.
-- Expand dataset diversity across languages/scripts.
+In the repository, there is an additional script that we were unable to test due to time constraints and limited computational resources.
+This alternative version includes all the data transformations and integrates the validation set into the model analysis for a more comprehensive evaluation.

 ---